-The AD9865 (or AD9866) transmit path consists of a selectable digital $2\times/4\times$ interpolation filter, a 10-bit or 12-bit TxDAC, and a current-output amplifier (IAMP) as shown in Figure 59.
-Note that the additional two bits of resolution offered by the AD9866 result in a 10 dB to 12 dB reduction in the pass-band noise floor.
+The AD9866 (or AD9865) transmit path consists of a selectable digital $2\times/4\times$ interpolation filter, a 12-bit (or 10-bit) TxDAC, and a current-output amplifier (IAMP), as shown in Figure 59.
+Note that the additional two bits of resolution offered by the AD9866 (vs. the AD9865) result in a 10 dB to 12 dB reduction in the pass-band noise floor.
 The digital interpolation filter relaxes the Tx analog filtering requirements by simultaneously reducing the images from the DAC reconstruction process while increasing the analog filter's transition band.
 The digital interpolation filter can also be bypassed, resulting in lower digital current consumption.